tondogentile/Cheraschese2015_V4/PROJECT_CONTEXT.md

 ## Phase 11.2: GENI Privacy Read Model (Completed)

-Parent roster visibility and privacy toggles are implemented as frontend-only mock privacy simulation.
+Parent roster filtering and privacy toggles are implemented as frontend-only mock privacy simulation.

 ### What was done

-- Parent role can see the full roster list but can only open player details for players associated via `player_ids` on the simulated user.
-- Coach and Manager can see the full roster and can open all player details.
+- Parent role can see the full roster list but can only open player details for players associated via `player_ids` on the simulated user; Coach and Manager see the full roster and can open all player details.
 - Parent role opening a non-associated player detail route gets a friendly restricted-access card with a back-to-roster button instead of a blank page or crash.
-- Roster privacy settings are applied to Parent view only:
+- Roster privacy settings (shirt number, position, attendance statistics, birthdays, photos) are applied to Parent view only.
+Coach and Manager are unaffected by these toggles.
-  - shirt number
-  - position
-  - attendance statistics
-  - birthdays
-  - photos
-- Coach and Manager are unaffected by Parent privacy toggles.
-- A note in Admin Settings explains that the privacy settings are now used by the mock parent roster/player detail view.
+- A note in Admin Settings explains the privacy settings are now used by the mock parent roster/player detail view.

 ### Limitations